Water-End-Use-Dataset-Tools/WEUSEDTO/README.md

 <a name="bib2">[2]</a> [*Di Mauro, A., Di Nardo, A., Santonastaso, G. F., & Venticinque, S. (2020).
 Development of an IoT System for the Generation of a Database of Residential Water End-Use Consumption Time Series.
 Environ.
 Sci.
 Proc.
 2, 20.*](https://www.researchgate.net/publication/343637309_Development_of_an_IoT_System_for_the_Generation_of_a_Database_of_Residential_Water_End-Use_Consumption_Time_Series)

 ### Licences
-*The software*: Copyright (C) 2021 A. Di Mauro, S. Venticinque, G.F.
+*SOFTWARE*: Copyright (C) 2021 A. Di Mauro, S. Venticinque, G.F.
 Santonastaso and A. Di Nardo.
 Released under the GNU General Public License v3.0.

-*The dataset*: Released under the Creative Commons Attribution 4.0 International.
+*DATASET*: Released under the Creative Commons Attribution 4.0 International.